 This award is to recognize excellence in architectural innovation, including the research and development and the applied use of new technology; unique adaptation of existing technology; new project delivery methods; new design processes; new details; or the development of new methods related to the construction process.

-Innovations cover a wider range of architectural endeavors including, but not limited to Management, Project Delivery, Energy, or Building Envelope.
-The award is intended to recognize skill and innovation in technology, project delivery, building science, practice of architecture, and social innovation.
+Innovations cover a wider range of architectural endeavours including, but not limited to Management, Project Delivery, Energy, or Building Envelope.
+The award is intended to recognize skill and innovation in technology, project delivery, building science, the practice of architecture, and social innovation.

 Medal Recipient: Grand Théâtre de Québec Refurbishment